Kevun1/hillsHacksWorkshop/pages/example2.md

 ### Example 2

+Again, let's apply everything we learned to a new problem.

 Let's design a program where a user can specify a direction, like north, south, east, or west, and then the turtle draws an arrow in that direction.

 First, we need to get user input of what direction they want the turtle to draw in.